RicardoGEsteves/booking-manager/README.md

 # Important info:

-create a .env in the root of the project with VITE_SUPABASE_KEY=YOURKEY setup supabase DB and Storage and Authentication, don't forget to add policies on your tables
+create a .env in the root of the project with VITE_SUPABASE_KEY=YOURKEY setup supabase DB and Storage and Authentication, don't forget to add policies on your tables.

+if you deploy it to netlify don't forget to check if the netlify.toml was added on your assets on dist folder

+you can check this app live at : (https://bookings-manager.netlify.app)

 # React + Vite